 Tasteful delights

-Breaking the ice with interactive experiences while breaking bread over delicious cuisine and wine.
+Good for: Breaking the ice with interactive experiences while breaking bread over delicious cuisine and wine.

 Lifelong friendships are formed and deepened over great food, and at Cooks of Crocus Hill in St. Paul and Edina, bachelorette parties can both prepare and indulge in creative dishes.
 An experienced chef works with participants in a three-hour private-group session, as they prepare a customized menu that can match any theme.
 One bride’s Caribbean-themed menu, created for a bachelorette party before her destination wedding, was so popular that it’s now a staple at Cooks of Crocus Hill.
 Stagette groups can choose to spend the evening cooking a full meal, or make tapas and cocktails for a happy hour that kicks off the night.